MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-markings.md

 Example: If you specify the string `Document: ${item.name}  Classification: ${item.label}` for the **General** label footer, the footer text applied to a documented named project.docx will be **Document: project.docx  Classification: General**.

-## Set different visual markings for Word, Excel, PowerPoint, and Outlook
+## Setting different visual markings for Word, Excel, PowerPoint, and Outlook

 This setting is currently in preview and requires the preview version of the Azure Information Protection client.